sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 ### Using the session store

-After you've configured a session store you can begin to work with it in a [controller action](./controllers.md):
+After you've configured a session store, you can begin to work with it in a [controller action](./controllers.md):

 ```typescript
 @get('/example')